robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graph-terminology-and-special-types-of-graphs.md

 In a graph with directed edges the **in-degree of a vertex** $v$, denoted by $\operatorname{deg}^{-}(v)$, is the number of edges with $v$ as their terminal vertex.
 The **out-degree** of $v$, denoted by $\operatorname{deg}^{+}(v)$, is the number of edges with $v$ as their initial vertex.
 (Note that a loop at a vertex contributes 1 to both the in-degree and the out-degree of this vertex.)

+The undirected graph that results from ignoring directions of edges is called the **underlying directed graph**.
 ## Sum of in-degrees and out-degrees
 The sum of the in-degrees and the sum of the out-degrees of all vertices in a graph with directed edges are the same because each edge has an initial vertex and a terminal vertex.
 Both of these sums are the number of edges in the graph.